startar-bronze/nstrb/README.md

 ---

 Thank you for your support and trust in Startarcoins.
 Together, we are building a brighter, secure future for NSTRB!
+"Startarcoins and NSTRB services are not available in prohibited jurisdictions."